benmerckx/monsoon/README.md

     // Holds all query values (eg. {query => 1})
 	var query: Map<String, String>;

+	// Returns the specified HTTP request header field function get(key: String): Null<String>;
-	// Use in a callback to pass this request to the next route function next();
+	// Use in a callback/middleware to pass this request to the next route function next();
     // Returns a printable representation of the request function toString();